Post Graduate Studies

 - Lookup titles in the Directory of Open Access Books (DOAB)

-- Use indexes such as Scopus and Web of Science to check if journal is listed there
+- Use indexes such as Scopus and Web of Science to check if the journal is listed there

 You can also follow the links below for more information on identifying predatory publishers.